Artoria2e5/misc/VB.md

 SysBeep freq, length 'Just telling myself how to use this……Don't be serious.
 ```

 `Beep（）` Also works but it plays the "Default Beep" sound from the user's Windows sound scheme.
-NOT SUPPORTED FOR WINDOWS VISTA
+NOT SUPPORTED ON WINDOWS VISTA